luiscruz/course_sustainableSE/2026/p1_measuring_software/g27_llm_response_generation.md

 | 9             | 213.66       | 113.20       | 202.26        | 14.52                 |
 | 10            | 212.32       | 190.68       | 204.31        | 5.94                  |

+In this next plot we can see the execution duration and the prompt length is very similar compared to the energy consumption plot, which is expected as energy is power multiplied by time, and power is relatively stable across different executions of the same prompt.

 <img src="img/g27_llm_response_generation/p1_time_vs_prompt_length.png"/>

+This last plot for part 1 shows the correlation between the time taken to generate a response and the energy consumed, also split up into prompt length.
+We can see that there is an almost perfect linear correlation between the time taken to generate a response and the energy consumed, which is expected as energy is power multiplied by time, however we also see that the correlation is the same over all prompt lengths.
+This indicates that the variance in energy consumption is mostly due to the variance in time taken to generate a response, and that the prompt length does not have a significant effect on the energy consumption.

 <img src="img/g27_llm_response_generation/p1_time_vs_energy_correlation.png"/>